philnelson/cambender/README.md

 # WHAT
-cambender is a webcam glitcher.
+cambender is a webcam glitcher, built in [Processing][proc].
 It takes your fancy HD webcam and makes it looks like something Rusty Venture found in his basement.
+It should work on any platform that Processing supports.

 Launch it, and it’ll take a second and then show a glitchy live webcam view.

 # CONTROLS

 Push enter to save a screenshot.
 Push space to start recording a GIF and push space again to stop recording.
-They’ll be saved to the folder that the app is in.
+They’ll be saved to the folder that the app is in (as cam-###.jpg and cambender.gif respectively).
 You can take as many screenshots as you want, but the GIFs will overwrite each other if you do more than one.

 # WHO IS RESPONSIBLE FOR THIS
 [@philnelson][twit] made this.
 Blame him.
 Blame him always.